ericntunctu/Mathematica-Algebra-Calculations/README.md

 the creation/annhiliation operators.
 But it is hard to create these abstract operators rather matrix representation for these operators.
 So in this code, I create this abstract operators which can be used to compute the expectation values in few seconds.
 <br>
-Also if one wishs, one can construct any lie algebra (lorentz algebra, spin algebra, poincare algebra, susy algebra if they want via this code template.
+Also if one wishs, one can construct any lie algebra ex: lorentz algebra, spin algebra, poincare algebra, susy algebra if they want via  this code template.
 Some simple examples are include below.
-If you have any questions, please email to eric1028.ep01@gmail.com
+If you have any questions about the structure, please email to eric1028.ep01@gmail.com.
 <br>

 1 simple harmonic oscillator (a and a daggeral) <br>  <br>